Theory and modeling of light-matter interactions in chemistry: current and future: Polariton chemistry

 \subsection{Introduction and background}

-When the coupling of the light and molecular DOFs is strong compared to the dissipation of the excited state population (\textit{e.g.}, cavity leakage or spontaneous/stimulated electronic emission), the system is said to be strongly coupled.
-Generally, the strong-coupling regime is characterized by the coherent energy exchange between the photon field and the electronic emitter (\textit{i.e.} Rabi oscillations).
+As introduced in Sec.~\ref{sec:basics}, in the strong light-matter coupling limit (strong enough to compete with individual DOF's dissipation rate), the formed quasiparticles (polaritons) can alter the potential energy landscape and consequently manipulate the chemical processes.
+Generally, the strong coupling regime is characterized by the coherent energy exchange between the photon field and the electronic emitter (\textit{i.e.} Rabi oscillations).
 In this regime, the electronic and photon subsystems can no longer be treated separately, making the accurate simulation of polariton dynamics very challenging.
 In this section, we explore various theoretical approaches in modeling the light-matter interactions present in optical cavities, such as Fabry–P\'{e}rot, where the coherent exchange in energy between all DOFs directly affects the resulting chemistry.
 Here, the electronic and photonic DOFs must be treated quantum mechanically on equal footing.

 Recent experiments have shown a propensity to change chemistry via the coupling of quantized radiation and various molecular DOFs, namely electronic and vibrational strong coupling.
 The Fabry–P\'{e}rot-like cavities offer an extremely tunable cavity frequency (via the effective length between the cavity mirrors) while exhibiting widely varying coupling strengths highly dependent on the experimental setup~\cite{Hutchison2012ACIE, Hutchison2012ACIE, Mauro2021PRB, George2016PRL, Vergauwe2019ACIE, Lather2019ACIE, Sau2021ACIE, Hirai2021CS, Takele2021JPCC, Thomas2019S, Lather2022CS}.
 There are many open questions regarding these experiments, such as the collective effects (\textit{i.e.}, many-molecule or many-mode effects), which are present in many of the recent works due to the complexity of performing single-molecule experiments.